JDevelopz/JDevelopz/README.md

 I am a Front-End Developer

-- 👀 I’m interested in Front-End developing with JavaScript, React.js & TailwindCSS
+- 💻 I Develop Front-End with JavaScript, React.js, & TailwindCSS/MaterialUI, don't forget our buddy CSS.
-- 🌱 I’m currently learning Redux and Next.js
+- 📚 I’m currently deep learning Redux and Next.js & some Flutter on the side.
-- 💞️ I’m looking to collaborate on Front-End projects and highly interested in possible job opportunities.
+- 🔎 I’m looking to collaborate on Front-End projects and highly interested in working together with a amazing team.
 <br>
-- 📫 How to reach me?
-Send me a PM.
+- 📫 How to reach me? ⤵
+-www.JeffMeijer.web.app

 <!---
 JDevelopz/JDevelopz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.